 Many people seem to breeze through their pregnancy with very little problem – but you’ll often find when you talk to women they carried plenty of worry.
 This is natural.
 For some, they have additional thoughts and feelings, alongside maybe challenges in their personal circumstances, that may result in added difficulty.
 That’s not because there is anything fundamentally wrong with them – someone struggling with their mental health is not flawed or broken – they are just faced with a different set of challenges than say someone who had only a physical concern (eg swollen ankles) when pregnant.

 It’s important to remember that some signs you experience can be a normal response to the pregnancy, everyone is different.
 The causes of poor mental health are different for everyone, particularly during and after pregnancy.
 Theories and reasons for poor mental health may include:

 - Physical changes in the way your body looks (e.g. putting on weight, or swollen legs)

 - A fear of losing the baby, especially if there is a history of miscarriage or still birth

 - Worrying about how you will cope once the baby is born

 - Repetitive thoughts about the pregnancy, a relationship, work or money

-- History of depression or anxiety-related problems
+- History of depression or anxiety-related considerations

 - Fear of the unknown and what the future holds